Postdoctoral Training and Opportunities

 Alcohol use disorders (AUD) and alcohol-related liver disease (ALD) are major public health problems with substantial and yet rising levels of morbidity and mortality worldwide.
 The goal of the Translational Alcohol Research Program (TARP) is to facilitate the ability of emerging post-doctoral researchers to bridge the gap in the application of knowledge gained from basic to clinical and social behavioral science research in AUD and ALD.
 The TARP is designed to improve clinical treatment of AUD and ALD by increasing the availability of appropriately-trained young scientists who are conversant in basic and clinical sciences and able to comfortably traverse the translational gap between these sciences.

-The Yale Cancer Prevention and Control (CPC) Training Program aims to educate, train and mentor pre- and post-doctoral fellows in five thematic areas critical to CPC: cancer etiology, cancer outcomes, lifestyle behavioral interventions, implementation science and community-engaged research.
-These five areas are critical domains in the spectrum of CPC research, they leverage strengths of our faculty, and they will ensure that T32 trainees with diverse interests will achieve pivotal growth through the program and become leaders in novel, impactful CPC research. -
+The Yale Cancer Prevention and Control (CPC) Training Program educates, trains, and mentors pre- and postdoctoral fellows in five thematic areas critical to CPC: cancer etiology, cancer outcomes, lifestyle behavioral interventions, implementation science, and community-engaged research.
+These five areas are critical domains in the spectrum of CPC research.
+They leverage our faculty's strengths and will ensure that T32 trainees with diverse interests will achieve pivotal growth through the program and become leaders in novel, impactful CPC research.
+Those interested in applying can contact melinda.irwin@yale.edu for more information.

-Implementation science is the field that studies how to move evidence-based treatments, therapies and techniques into clinics and hospitals quickly so that patients can benefit from them.
+Implementation science is the field that studies how to move evidence-based treatments, therapies, and techniques into clinics and hospitals quickly so that patients can benefit from them.
 Currently, there are not enough scientists in the field and it takes approximately 17 years for new treatments to be adopted by the medical community.
-This program will train new scientists in implementation science so we can take better care of people with heart, lung, blood, or sleep disorders
+The Yale School of Public Health Center for Methods in Implementation and Prevention Science (CMIPS) trains new scientists in implementation science.
+Through educational programs and research programs, we are training scientists to take better care of communities by directly improving health outcomes worldwide.

 Yale University and Boehringer Ingelheim Biomedical Data Science Fellowship Program